rocky-linux/documentation/docs/guides/custom-linux-kernel.md

 The web site listing of kernels available will contain folders for v1.0, v2.5, v2.6, v3.0, v3.x, v4.x, v5.x, v6.x and so forth.
 Before you follow your natural inclination to get the latest version, make sure you understand how the Linux kernel versioning system works.

 The current convention is to name and number major new kernel releases as “Linux 5.x” (also called the vanilla or mainline kernels).
-Thus the first of this series will be Linux version 5.0 (same as 5.0.0), the next will be Linux version 5.1 (same as 5.1.0), followed by Linux version 5.2, and so on.
+Thus, the first of this series will be Linux version 5.0 (same as 5.0.0), the next will be Linux version 5.1 (same as 5.1.0), followed by Linux version 5.2, and so on.

 Any minor changes or updates within each major release version will be reflected by increments to the third digit.
 These are commonly referred to as stable point releases.
 Thus, the next stable point release for the 5.0.0 series kernel will be Linux version 5.0.1, followed by version 5.0.2, and so forth.
 Another way of stating this is to say, for example, that Linux version 5.0.4 is the fourth stable release based on the Linux 5.0.0 series.